Concordia athletes start search for new home

 That set the stage for the school's final two home games — ever.

 The Cavaliers scored a 78-73 win over Alaska Fairbanks on a Thursday night, then knocked off Alaska Anchorage 72-69 in Saturday's finale.
-Both opponents had qualified for the GNAC playoffs.
+Both opponents which had qualified for the league playoffs.

 "We had nothing to lose, so we wanted to play free and have fun, and that is what those last two games against the Alaska schools were about," Ayala said.
 "It was fun to get a win in front of a packed house in the last game in Concordia history."

-The school closure has left both students looking for landing spots when fall term begins.
+The school closure has left both student-athletes looking for landing spots when fall term begins.

 "I started out in biology and was figuring out how things worked at the cellular level, but I also had an interest in caring for people.
 Nursing was the perfect conjunction of those two things," Allen said.